linjing-lab/linjing-lab/README.md

 - 🔤 Join [Skype] to strike up contact me and explore technical cooperation.
 - 📚 My [bookshelf] is a subset (or superset) to referable knowledge hierarchy.
-- ✍ Already gained more than 400 followers on [blog] about information mathematics.
+- ✍ Already gained more than 400 followers on [blog] about information science.
 - 📈 Promoting the development of [Polars] by maintaining [Chinese document].

 [package]: https://github.com/linjing-lab/optimtool